 Often it is assumed that deep emotional pain takes a very long time to overcome.
 Numerous studies have shown that EMDR therapy assists the mind in healing from psychological trauma, just as your body naturally heals itself from a physical trauma.
 For example, when you get a splinter, it festers and causes pain.
-Your body works to push out the foreign object and once it has, the natural healing your body already knows how to do occurs.
+Your body works to push out the foreign object and once it has, the natural healing your body already knows how to do, occurs.
 EMDR therapy works in much the same way, allowing your brain to process information naturally and move toward healing.
 If our brains are blocked by traumatic events, the emotional wound festers and causes suffering.
 Remove the block, healing follows.
-EMDR therapy allows clients to access their brain’s natural healing processes already inside of them.

 EMDR has been studied so extensively that the American Psychiatric Association, the World Health Organization and the Department of Defense recognize it as an effective form of treatment for trauma.
 Studies have shown that by comparison, EMDR therapy not only works better than Prozac or Cognitive Behavioral Therapy in terms of relieving symptoms but also after 12 week follow up, traumatic symptoms did not return.
 EMDR has been shown to be effective in treating post-traumatic stress disorder, phobias as well as the “everyday” experiences that have led to low self-esteem, depression, anxiety, and the negative thoughts associated with feeling defective, powerless, or unsafe—any number of issues that bring individuals in for therapy.